isomerpages/ura-lkywcp/pages/glossary.md

 #### **T**

 - **Transit-oriented development (TOD)**: refers to a planning approach that prioritises mixed-use development around public transportation infrastructure, such as train or bus stations.
 The aim is to create walkable, bike-friendly neighborhoods that reduce automobile dependency and increase access to affordable housing, employment, and amenities.
+- **Transparency**: _(in the context of a city)_ refers to the accessibility and availability of information and decision-making processes to the public.
+This includes open and accountable governance, clear communication channels, and easy access to public data and records.

 [Back to top](#directory)